-Based on the Implementing Regulations for Organic Product Certification, CNCA published Guidelines on Sampling Testing Items for Certification of 5 Categories of Organic Products (Trial) on December 15, 2020.
+Based on the Implementing Regulations for Organic Product Certification, CNCA published Guidelines on Sampling Testing Items for Certification of 5 Categories of Organic Products (Trial) (link in Chinese) on December 15, 2020.
 The Guidelines specify the mandatory items during sample testing by organic certifiers when certifying 5 categories of organic products including vegetables, fruit, tea, livestock and poultry, and dairy products.
 The trial guidelines came into force on July 1, 2021.
-A full text of the document can be found at http://www.cnca.gov.cn/zw/tz/tz2020/202012/t20201215_64969.shtml (link in Chinese).